 - The tomato sauce represents the hot lava

-- The grated cheese represents the snow that often crown the Etna
+- The grated cheese represents the snow that often crowns the Etna

 - The basil leaves symbolize the vegetation